 Natural Eye Liner and Shadow

 Homemade Options:Always be careful when using any products, even natural ones, near the eyes.
 I mix up several colors of eye shadow using cocoa powder (brown shades) Spirulina (green shades) and arrowroot (light shades).
 My favorite is just cocoa powder with a tiny bit of arrowroot mixed in for smoothness.

-For eye-liner, I either use a tiny bit of cocoa powder mixed with coconut oil, or a tiny dab or activated charcoal on a slightly damp brush.
+For eye-liner, I either use a tiny bit of cocoa powder mixed with coconut oil, or a tiny dab or activated charcoal and whipped shea butter.
 Be careful not to get either one in the eye.
 I store the eye shadow in an old powdered eye shadow container and apply with my finger or a very slightly damp brush.

 Homemade Option: I don’t wear mascara most days, but when I want a natural option, it is an easy one to make.
 In a small bowl, I just mix a few drops of Aloe Vera Gel from Mountain Rose Herbs, a couple drops of Vitamin E oil, and a pinch of activated charcoal (not very precise… I know).
 I mix it up as I use it, though you could also make and store in an old mascara container or in a small jar and just clean the mascara wand between uses.
 I brush it on with a clean mascara brush, or even a used Bass Toothbrush from OraWellness.

 Boutique homemade option: If you want to take the time to make a fancier recipe, my homemade mascara uses black mineral powder for amazing thickness and length.